User Guide Cancel

 For a path imported from Photoshop to be scaled correctly, the Photoshop document must have a resolution of 72 dpi.
 72 dpi is the resolution setting of documents created in Photoshop using a Film & Video preset.

 You can also use a copied Illustrator or Photoshop path as an After Effects motion path.
-See Create a motion path from a mask, shape, or paint path for more information.
+Learn more about creating a motion path from a mask, shape, or paint path.

 Path drawn in Adobe Illustrator (left) and pasted into After Effects as a mask (right)

-1. In Illustrator or Photoshop, select an entire path, and then choose Edit > Copy.
+1. In Illustrator or Photoshop, select an entire path, and then select Edit > Copy.

 2. In After Effects, do one of the following to define a target for the paste operation: